 Ancient Chinese Fables

-The ancient Chinese used fables to teach their children lessons.
+Fables: The ancient Chinese used fables to teach their children lessons.
 They created many hundreds of fables.
 Here are two of them.
-They were told over one thousand five hundred years ago.
+These were told over one thousand five hundred years ago.
 What lessons do you think these ancient fables are trying to teach?

 The Robber and the Bell